Crochet Flowers Bloom with the Magic of a Loom

 1. Easy Enough to Get a Kid to Do It

 Creating an assembly line is not a bad thing, especially when the result is a garland of spring blooms.
 You can actually involve children in this activity, no lie!
-The Clover Hana-Ami Flower Loom makes the creative process so easy, the small humans in your life will actually want to help.
+The Clover Hana-Ami Flower Loom (affiliate link) makes the creative process so easy, the small humans in your life will actually want to help.
 Seriously.
 You will eventually have to hide the loom from their small hands – just be sure that cheery flower garland is completed before you abscond with the loom kit.

 2. Festoon Your Life with Flowers

-Busting out Easter décor often involves sugar and bunnies.
+Busting out spring décor often involves sugar and bunnies.
 Set yourself apart, and create a crafty surprise with Crochet Loom Blooms.
 Mix and match the flower designs, or follow along with author Haafner Linssen’s many suggestions on how to present a unique, flowery motif of crochet blooms.
 Your thoughtful work of art will live well beyond that bunny basket – as a matter of fact, you’ve got yourself a floral wall hanging.

 There are crochet flowers in Crochet Loom Blooms that are considered quick-and-easy at Level 1; Level 2 is an intermediate approach that involves a bit more crochet for those of you adept with a hook; and Level 3 reflects the most intricate of the book’s designs, though still approachable for a beginner like me.